Climate Stories Project

 We facilitate climate storytelling workshops for organizations, communities, and schools!
 Please visit the workshop page for more details.

-Become a Climate Stories Ambassador!Please contact us to express your interest in applying for the Fall 2024 cohort.
+Become a Climate Stories Ambassador!Please contact us to express interest in the Spring 2025 Climate Stories Ambassadors cohort.

 Are you excited about becoming an ambassador for climate storytelling in your community?
 Join Climate Stories Project and participants from around the world for a 3-part training series to learn about climate storytelling, develop interview skills, and record and share climate stories.